SlashDevSlashGnoll/slashdevslashgnoll.github.io/_posts/2020-11-29-unit-testing-combine.md

     }
 }
 ~~~
-On line 8 we have a new output publisher that will emit when the reset password request has been successfully received by our server api.
-This can indicate to the coordinator that it's time to change to a different screen, or whatever makes sense for the successful flow.
-We are also injecting the server API and a scheduler for the background work and one for the ui work (lines 11-13).
-Note the use of the type-erased `AnyScheduler` type for the
+We have a new output publisher that will emit when the reset password request has been successfully received by our server api.
+This will indicate that the operation was a success and tells the coordinator listening to this output that it's time to change to a different screen, or whatever makes sense for the successful flow.
+We are also injecting the server API and a scheduler for the background work and one for the ui work.
+Note the use of the type-erased `AnySchedulerOf` type for the schedulers.
-schedulers.
 This will allow production code that creates a view model to pass in schedulers based on the actual queues that are needed:

 ~~~swift
 let viewModel = ForgotPasswordViewModel(uiInputs: uiInputs,